 A lot of people regularly ask me how I always seem to find the cheapest flights to the places I plan on traveling to, so I thought I would write a quick post about one of my favourite booking websites and a brief review of Skyscanner plus tips on booking cheap flights.
+If you need tips on surviving a long flight, my friend Patti has a great survival guide.

 Here is my quick guide on How To Book Cheap Flights using Skyscanner and things to look out for BEFORE YOU BOOK.